zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 <br>

-### 🔹Creating a Microservice Project
+### 🔹Creating a GRPC Service Project

-Inside the sponge UI, go to the left sidebar, click on **Protobuf** -> **Create Microservices Project**, select the proto file(s) (you can select multiple), and fill in the other parameters.
+Inside the sponge UI, go to the left sidebar, click on **Protobuf** -> **Create grpc service**, select the proto file(s) (you can select multiple), and fill in the other parameters.
 Hover over the question mark `?` to see parameter explanations.
-After filling in the parameters, click the **Download Code** button to generate the complete microservices project code, as shown below:
+After filling in the parameters, click the **Download Code** button to generate the complete grpc service project code, as shown below:

 ![micro-rpc-pb](assets/images/micro-rpc-pb.png)